codership/documentation/galeracluster/source/training/tutorials/starting-cluster.rst

    seqno:   -1
    safe_to_bootstrap: 0

-The variable ``safe_to_bootstrap`` is set to 0 on the first node after it's been bootstrapped to protect against you inadvertently bootstrapping again while the cluster is runnning.
+The variable ``safe_to_bootstrap`` is set to 0 on the first node after it has been bootstrapped to protect against you inadvertently bootstrapping again while the cluster is runnning.
 You'll have to change the value to 1 to be able to bootstrap anew.

 .. _`Add Nodes to Cluster`: